 Simulated Forex Trading

-If you are new to Foreign Exchange (Forex, FX) trading, we recommend that you to sign up for a Free - 14 day simulated Demo Trading Account prior to funding your real account with Broker Junction, Series L.L.C., or any other broker.
+If you are new to Foreign Exchange (Forex, FX) trading, Broker Junction recommends to sign up for a Free - 14 day simulated Demo Trading Account prior to funding your real account with Broker Junction or any other broker.